Embird Embroidery Software

 A

-Category List: Settings are organized into categories.
-This list allows you to select the desired category.
+Category List: Settings are organized by type.
+Use this list to select a specific category.

 B

-Content Tabs: Settings belonging to the selected category are displayed in these tabs.
+Content Tabs: Settings related to the selected category are displayed within these tabs.

 C

-Splitter: Move the splitter to the left or right to adjust the proportion of the list and content as desired.
+Splitter: Drag the splitter left or right to adjust the proportions of the list and content areas.

 D